How Does a Job Interview Work

 Screening Conversations

-Screening interviews are short, often by phone or video, and designed to confirm basics: availability, salary expectations, and core competencies.
-Treat them as formal conversations—every interaction can move your application forward or stop it.
+Short, often by phone or video, focusing on availability, salary expectations, and core competencies.
+Treat them as formal conversations—every interaction can move your application ahead or stop it.

 Technical and Skill Assessments

-Behavioral interviews use past behavior to predict future performance.
+Behavioural interviews use past behaviour to predict future performance.
 Expect questions framed around real situations where you had to solve a problem, lead a team, or manage a failure.
 The employer evaluates the context, your actions, and the result.

 Panel and Cross-Functional Interviews